Under deadly Israeli siege, north Gaza residents face terrifying ultimatum

 Where can one find safety in war?
 That has been an especially agonizing question for Palestinians in Gaza, ordered to and fro by Israel for more than a year.
 With death everywhere, one community after another has been reduced to rubble.

-This is an area of conflict, she says the quadcopter warned, “don’t think of north Gaza ever again.”
+This is an area of conflict, she says the quadcopter warned.
+“Don’t think of north Gaza ever again.”

 But leaving Jabalia, where Ms. Nabil was born and raised her children, is a dangerous proposition.